 David also has a specific interest in the management of arrhythmias in athletes and currently works with a number of sporting bodies and elite athletes.Whilst his focus is clinical electrophysiology, he also has a strong commitment to ongoing education, in particular hosting regular training symposia in advanced device implantation techniques for national and international electrophysiology colleagues.

 Professor Rukshen Weerasooriya is a cardiac electrophysiologist based in Perth.
 After graduating from UWA in 1994, Rukshen trained in all aspects of cardiology at Royal Perth Hospital before undertaking sub-speciality training in cardiac electrophysiology with the pioneering group at Hopital Cardiologique du Haut Leveque in Bordeaux, France.
-Rukshen is a Clinical Professor of Medicine at UWA and Adjunct Professor at the Electron Science Research Institute of Edith Cowan University.
-Rukshen sits on the Boards of the National Heart Foundation (WA) and the Australian Cardiac Outcomes Registry.
+Rukshen is a Clinical Professor of Medicine at UWA and is secretary of the Heart Rhythm Council of CSANZ and chairman of the CSANZ (WA).
 He is active in clinical electrophysiology and research, having co-authored over 70 peer-reviewed articles.

 Dr Alistair Begg MBBS FRACP FCSANZ DDU is an experienced cardiologist with special interests in echocardiography, stress echocardiography, coronary intervention and general cardiology.
 He has particular expertise in stress echocardiography.
 Dr Begg joined SA Heart in 2007.